Let's Talk About Sex

 Well here's the thing about abstinence, it doesn't usually last forever.
 Generally, people who choose abstinence wait until marriage or a long-term committed relationship to have sex.
 Meaning, they still have sex!

-And just because it's later in life doesn't mean they don't need to the same education.
-You still need to understand how pregnancy occurs, how contraceptives work, and how STDs/STIs are spared and treated.
+And just because it's later in life doesn't mean they don't need the same education.
+You still need to understand how to nurture Sexual Health and the basics like understanding pregnancy occurs, how contraceptives work, and how STDs/STIs are spared and treated.
 Basically, what I'm saying is abstinent or not, you still need to know about sex!

 Need lesson plans for your next class?